 Southern Louisiana didn’t just spawn an entirely new musical form in jazz.
-It also engendered new cuisines — Creole and Cajun food — when Spanish, French, African, and Acadian influences have melded.
+It also engendered new cuisines — Creole and Cajun food — when Spanish, French, African, and Acadian influences melded.
 And although it’s easy to buy a CD or stream New Orleans music online, finding authentic Cajun or Creole cuisine outside parish lines can be a challenge.
 In fact, a lot of people say the only place to eat real Louisiana fare is in a local’s kitchen.

 Fortunately, there is a variety of edible (and drinkable), travel-friendly souvenirs that will allow you to bring a taste of the Crescent City back home.
 Just be sure to carefully wrap and stash any liquids and sauces in your checked baggage, not your carry-on.

 Where to buy: Aunt Sally’s Original Pralines, 810 Decatur St. (French Quarter); 750 St. Charles Ave.
 (Warehouse District); local gift stores.

 Sweet and nutty, these handmade confections consist of fresh cream, cane sugar and Louisiana pecans.
 Just don’t call them pray-leens!
 It’s prah –leens.

 A few stores throughout the Quarter sell high-quality pralines, but Aunt Sally’s, right by the French Market, has been doing it (right) for a long time.
 While there, stock up on houseware, cookbooks, Creole seasonings, Steen’s Cane Syrup, and other culinary souvenirs.